 - Go the the Arizona Corporation’s name checker website.

-- Enter your desired LLC name in the Name field.
+- Enter the desired name in the field called Entity Name:

-The ACC’s database will then tell you the desired name is bad or it is available.
+The ACC’s database will then tell you if the desired name is available.

-Name Reservation Warning: Although the ACC’s database will ask if you want to reserve the name, I don’t recommend that you waste the $45 unless there is a lot of money riding on the name.
+Name Reservation Warning: I don’t recommend that you waste $45 to reserve a name unless there is a lot of money riding on the name.
 Before purchasing a name reservation ask yourself this question: Given that the desired name has been available from the beginning of time up to the moment you checked the name, what are the chances somebody will use your desired name before you file your Articles of Organization?